Aykynheued History, Family Crest & Coats of Arms

 It was in the Scottish/English Borderlands that the Strathclyde-Briton people first used the ancient name Aykynheued.
 It was a name for someone who lived in a barony in Lanarkshire where one of the first records was dates to 1372, when Robert II granted the lands of "Akynheuide" in Lanark to John de Maxwell in 1372.
 Convallus de Akinhead was recorded as witness to another land grant in the same year.

 The surname Aykynheued was first found in Lanarkshire (Gaelic: Siorrachd Lannraig) at the barony of Aikenhead in the central Strathclyde region of Scotland, now divided into the Council Areas of North Lanarkshire, South Lanarkshire and the City of Glasgow.
 One of the first official references to the family was in 1296 when Gilbert de L'Akenheued of Lanark rendered homage to King Edward I of England.

-Important Dates for the Aykynheued family
+Early History of the Aykynheued family

 This web page shows only a small excerpt of our Aykynheued research.
 Another 218 words (16 lines of text) covering the years 1296, 1376, 1444, 1489, 1676, 1697, 1673, 1699, 1676 and 1697 are included under the topic Early Aykynheued History in all our PDF Extended History products and printed products wherever possible.

 Aykynheued Spelling Variations

 Surnames that evolved in Scotland in the Middle Ages often appear under many spelling variations.
 These are due to the practice of spelling according to sound in the era before dictionaries had standardized the English language.
 Aykynheued has appeared as Aikenhead, Akenhead, Akynhead, Akynheued, Aikkenhead, Achenhead and many more.

 Early Notables of the Aykynheued family (pre 1700)